Daniel

 16. The Arrogant King of the North - (The war between North and South culminates in the rise of the contemptible ruler and the abomination that desolates) - {PDF Copy}

-17. Time of Tribulation - (The “tribulation” is coming upon the saints such as the people of God had never experienced - Daniel 12:1-13) - {PDF Copy}
+17. The Time of Tribulation - (An angel pronounced a coming time of indignation upon the people of God such as they had never experienced - Daniel 12:1-13) - {PDF Copy}

 {TOPICAL STUDIES}

-1. Two Little Horns? - (The little horn appears in two of Daniel’s visions – Is it the same figure in each case or two different individuals?) - {PDF Copy}
+1. Two Little Horns? - (The Little Horn is named in two of Daniel’s visions.
+Is it the same figure each time or two different individual rulers? - Daniel 7:7-8, 8:9-14) - {PDF Copy}

 2. Mouth Speaking Great Things - {PDF Copy} - (The mouth speaking great things in Daniel appears in Revelation in the description of the Beast from the sea and its war against the saints)